Cameron Crowe: Fast Times at Ridgemont High

 When Rolling Stone moved its offices from California to New York in 1977, Crowe stayed behind.
 He felt the excitement of his career was waning.
 He appeared in the 1978 film American Hot Wax, but returned to his writing.
 Though he continued to freelance for Rolling Stone on and off over the years, he turned his attention to a book.

 At 22, he came up with the idea to pose undercover as a high-school student and write about his experiences.
 Simon & Schuster gave him a contract, and he moved back in with his parents and enrolled as Dave Cameron at Clairemont High School in San Diego.
 Reliving the senior year he never had, he made friends and began to fit in.
 Though he initially planned to include himself in the book, he realized that it would jeopardize his ability to capture the essence of the high-school experience.

-His book, Fast Times at Ridgemont High: A True Story, came out in 1981.
+His book Fast Times at Ridgemont High: A True Story came out in 1981.
 Crowe focused on six main characters: a tough guy, a nerd, a surfer dude, a sexual sophisticate, and a middle-class brother and sister.
 He chronicled their activities in typical teenage settings—at school, at the beach, and at the mall, where many of them held after-school jobs—and concentrated on details of their lives that probed into the heart of adolescence.
 This included scenes about homecoming, graduation, social cliques, and sexual encounters.

 Before the book was released, Fast Times at Ridgemont High was optioned for a film.
 Released in 1982, the movie lacked a specific plot or major stars.
 The studio devoted no marketing to it.
 It became a sleeper hit via word of mouth.
 Its reviews were favorable, and the film launched the careers of some previously unknown actors, including Jennifer Jason Leigh, Eric Stoltz, Judge Reinhold, Phoebe Cates, Anthony Edwards, Nicolas Cage, Forest Whitaker, and Sean Penn.

 1984–1992: Teen films

 The Wild Life

-Following that success, Crowe wrote the screenplay for 1984's The Wild Life, the pseudo-sequel to Fast Times at Ridgemont High.
-Whereas its predecessor followed teenagers' lives in high school, The Wild Life traced the lives of several teenagers after high school living in an apartment complex.
+Following the success of Fast Times at Ridgemont High, Crowe wrote the screenplay for 1984's The Wild Life, which critic Austin Trunick calls "a spiritual sequel" to Fast Times at Ridgemont High.
+Whereas its predecessor follows teenagers' lives in high school, The Wild Life traces the lives of several teenagers after high school living in an apartment complex.
+About the film and its poor reception, Crowe said, "It started out with good intentions but was marketed as a followup to Fast Times which it wasn’t.
+Director James L. Brooks was the only one who would talk to me after The Wild Life.”